koffiehuis/D3project/DESIGN.md

 #### write_json()
 Writes the preprocessed data to JSON-file.
 ### Initialization of page:
+#### loadJson()
+The JSON-file is loaded and saved to a global variable.

+#### initializeChartContainers()
+The chart containers are called, and the layout of the page is determined.

+#### makeMap()
+Shows worldmap with a gradient.
+The gradient represents the amount of a given category.
+For this worldmap I will need to implement the datamaps library.
+Countries can be clicked.

+#### makePie()
+Shows amounts per categories in a piechart for a given country.
+When hovering over the “Tooltip information” will be shown.
+Pie-slices (categories) can be clicked.

+#### makeLineCategory()
+Shows lines representing the amount of energy production over time.
+The content of this figure is dependent on the worldmap.

+#### makeLineRegion()
+Shows lines representing the amount of 1 category for each region over time.
+The content of this figure is dependent on the piechart.

 ### Updating the pages:

 ## APIs and D3 plugins: